 How to Get a Personal Loan From U.S. Bank

-U.S. Bank personal loans are only available to existing customers, who’ve held checking and/or savings accounts for at least 120 days.
+U.S. Bank personal loans are only available to existing customers.
 The personal loan application is offered online, and the bank usually provides a funding decision in less than a minute.
 To finalize the loan, however, some borrowers will need to make an in-person visit to a local U.S. Bank branch.

 If you want to open a U.S. Bank account so you can get a personal loan, student checking is the only free option.
 The U.S. Bank Safe Debit Account has a $4.95 monthly fee that can’t be waived, though it does not charge overdraft fees.
 If you aren’t a student or don’t need another checking account, you can open a savings account and waive the monthly fee by keeping an average daily balance of at least $300.